 They are designed to withstand greater biting forces, integrating into the natural jawbone preventing bone loss and collapse of the facial arches and soft tissues.
 Implants have a natural appearance that can be relied upon to function just like a normal tooth and most importantly give you the confidence to smile, speak and eat without fear of mishap.

-Stage Two - Impressions for final restorative crowns
+Stage Two - Impressions or intraoral scan for final restorative crown.

-Stage Three - Insertion of Crowns and care instructions with 6 monthly reviews at general check-ups.
+Stage Three - Insertion of Crown and care instructions with 6 monthly reviews at routine check ups

 It is never too late to ask whether an implant is possible for you.